ccieliu/pyholi/README.md

     print("legal holidays but need work")

 print("Weekend:",pyholi.checkweekend(mydate))
-country can be "CH" "JP" "KR"  (ignore case) mydate can be "2017-01-01" or "2017-1-1"
+country can be "ZH" "JP" "KR"  (ignore case) mydate can be "2017-01-01" or "2017-1-1"
 ```